glassandboxb/notes/README.md

 3. **Liskov Substitution Principle (LSP)**: Derived classes must be substitutable for their base classes without altering the correctness of the program.
 4. **Interface Segregation Principle (ISP)**: Clients should not be forced to depend on methods they do not use; instead, interfaces should be broken down into smaller, more specific ones.
 5. **Dependency Inversion Principle (DIP)**: High-level modules should not depend on low-level modules; both should depend on abstractions.
 Abstractions should not depend on details; rather, details should depend on abstractions.

+# 2024-01-09
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, maintainable code first and optimize only when necessary, after profiling and identifying actual bottlenecks."

+In more detail, this quote emphasizes that over-concern with efficiency early in the development process can lead to complex, hard-to-maintain code.
+It's better to write clear and simple code initially, then improve performance where data-driven analysis indicates it's truly needed.
+This approach fosters a balance between code readability, maintainability, and efficient execution.